yeroldsan/android-practice/README.md

 # Kotlin Android Lab
-This mono repository contains a collection of Android applications built with Kotlin, focusing on learning Android development, Material theme, and Jetpack Compose.
+This repository contains a set of individual Android Studio projects built with Kotlin.
+Each application demonstrates different use cases, complexity levels and APIs.

 ## Projects
 - **[BMI](BMI):** Easily calculate your Body Mass Index with a well integrated Material You design.